Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] Chrome
 - [ ] Edge

 #### Q79.
-In supporting browsers, what would be the effect of using font-display: swap, as in example?
+In supporting browsers, what would be the effect of using font-display: swap, as in the example?

 ```css
 @font-face {